obistack/ksubmit/USER_GUIDE.md

-# KSUB: Kubernetes Job Submission Tool with Shorthand Commands
+# KSUBMIT: Kubernetes Job Submission Tool with Shorthand Commands

 ## Introduction

-KSUB (pronounced "sub" - the 'k' is silent, like in "knife") is a Python-based CLI tool that simplifies submitting batch jobs to Kubernetes clusters using a familiar syntax inspired by Univa Grid Engine (UGE).
+KSUBMIT (pronounced "submit" - the 'k' is silent, like in "knife") is a Python-based CLI tool that simplifies submitting batch jobs to Kubernetes clusters using a familiar syntax inspired by Univa Grid Engine (UGE).
 It bridges the gap between traditional HPC job submission systems and modern Kubernetes orchestration, making it easier for users to transition their workloads to Kubernetes without having to learn complex YAML specifications.

 ## UGE Inspiration

-KSUB is heavily inspired by Univa Grid Engine (UGE) and similar HPC job schedulers.
+KSUBMIT is heavily inspired by Univa Grid Engine (UGE) and similar HPC job schedulers.
 This inspiration is evident in several aspects:

-1. **Directive Syntax**: KSUB uses the familiar `#$` directive syntax in job scripts, making it immediately familiar to UGE users.
+1. **Directive Syntax**: KSUBMIT uses the familiar `#$` directive syntax in job scripts, making it immediately familiar to UGE users.
    ```bash
    #$ -N my-job        # Job name (same as UGE)
    #$ -l h_vmem=4G     # Memory request (same syntax as UGE)